saffronsoftware/Dom.coffee/README.md

 a number instead of a pixel string.
 May return NaN for values such as `auto`.

+Alternatively, this method may be used to find the size of the `window`.

 #### `.height()`
 ##### Returns
 The height of the given element.
-Similar to `.style('height)`, but returns a number instead of a pixel string.
+Similar to `.style('height')`, but returns a number instead of a pixel string.
 May return NaN for values such as `auto`.

+Alternatively, this method may be used to find the size of the `window`.

 #### `.show()`
 ##### Returns